YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 As a general practice, perform an optimal recovery/rollback every time when starting a YottaDB application from quiescence and, depending on the circumstances, after a YottaDB process terminates abnormally.

-FIS recommends rotating journal files with MUPIP SET when removing old journal files or ensuring that all regions are periodically updated.
+YottaDB recommends rotating journal files with MUPIP SET when removing old journal files or ensuring that all regions are periodically updated.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Setting up a new replicating instance of an originating instance (A→B, P→Q, or A→P)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 To set up a new replicating instance of an originating instance for the first time or to replace a replicating instance if database and instance file get deleted, you need to create the replicating instance from a backup of the originating instance, or one of its replicating instances.